Description of the property’s current condition and current use(s):

 Farmer housing description:

-I do not have seperate housing, but have been hosting WWOOFers for the past 2.5 years and would be willing to allow someone to stay in the house for a period to give them the opportunity to find other suitable accomodations or put a camper, yurt, tiny house or other structure on the property.
+I do not have seperate housing, but have been hosting WWOOFers for the past 2.5 years and have started renting rooms as well.
+I would be willing to allow someone to stay in the house for a period to give them the opportunity to find other suitable accomodations or put a camper, yurt, tiny house or other structure on the property.
 The house has three bedrooms, three bathrooms, a kitchen, living room, family room, dining room, and front room.
+I currently have an ad on Craig's List here, Craig's List Ad.
+You would be welcome to stay as a renter while farming the property if I have availability.

 Crops and Livestock